-At the end of June 2014, the Reserve Bank employed 1 200 staff, an increase of 8 per cent from a year earlier.
-This increase, in part, reflects the recruitment of information technology professionals to support the Bank's technology projects.
+At the end of June 2015, the Bank employed 1 255 staff, an increase of 4 per cent from a year earlier.
+This increase is attributed largely to the continuation of large, multi-year projects that commenced in 2014.
 Most diversity groups have maintained a fairly constant share of employment at the Bank over the past decade (Graph 1).
 The exception to this has been an increase in employees from a non-English speaking background and a slight decrease in employees with a disability.
-Further information is provided in the next section of this Report.

-Graph 1 Diversity Profile at the RBA Per cent of total staff, as at June
+Graph 1 Diversity Profile at the RBA